adhikars11/probability-tfp/notes.md

 # Meeting Notes

+## 10/29/2024

+**To Do:**
+- Do the literature review to identify the paper closest to this of externality via probability idea in climate-macro literature.
+- Look into the idea of constraned subobtimality and its application in macroeconomic literature.
+“Constrained-Efficient Allocations in the Growth Model with Idiosyncratic Shocks”, with Julio Davila, Jay Hong and Per Krusell.
+Econometrica, Vol. 80, No. 6 (November, 2012), pp. 2431-67.
+- How ahs the climate change literature dealth with undertainty with distribution?

+**Other comments:**
+- The idea is very interesting, should pursue it.
+- Hold on to writing a model for now and do the literature review instead.
+- When thinking of changing the underlying distribution, rather than the externality affecting just the moments like mean or variance of some known distribution, allow for the distribution to change from a finite variance known distribution to an infinite variance fat-tailed distribution.

+---

 ## 10/26/2024

 We discussed the idea.
 We talked about Andrés’ paper.
 We have a first approach.
 Two countries.
 The externality affects the climate TFP part.